PatrickHo718/Moneyball-NBA-Edition-/README.md

 ## 📌 Summary

-Using the 2023–2024 NBA Player Dataset, I identified **Tyus Jones**, **Jalen Williams**, and **Josh Giddey** as ideal candidates for the Wizards.
+Using the 2023–2024 NBA Player Dataset, I try to identify ideal candidates for the Wizards.
 These players were selected based on a combination of:

 - **Total Field Points**
 - **Assists**